usfpgsc/usfpgsc.github.io/_portfolio/Gymbo_HTML.md

 None the less, the model serves as an indicator of what gym usage possible could be, and is certainly better than instantaneously guessing what gym usage will be like in the coming hours.
-The model has been implemented as a twitter accont and tweets out predictions each day approximately every hour.
+The model has been implemented as a twitter account and tweets out predictions each day approximately every hour.
 Since the tweets are made automatically, this qualifies the account as a "bot".
 This bot is named **GyMbo** (a homonym of the male name Jimbo and portmanteau of Gym Monitoring Robot) and is implemented in python.
 Readers can follow the bot at @WesternGymBot.